-The Bachelor of Science in Disaster Preparedness and Emergency Management (DPEM) is an interdisciplinary program that prepares students in becoming professionals in the field of disaster preparedness and emergency management.
+The Bachelor of Science in Disaster Preparedness and Emergency Management (DPEM) is an online, interdisciplinary program that prepares students in becoming professionals in the field of disaster preparedness and emergency management.

 The program requires 120 hours of undergraduate level courses related to the study of disaster preparedness, mitigation, planning, response and recovery.
 Each student will select 25 hours in an emphasis area within DPEM.

 Class size is limited and all applicants may not be accepted into the program.
 Interested individuals are encouraged to seek an advisor early in their college career to ensure that all prerequisite courses are completed in a timely manner.

 Calculating Your GPA

 All courses completed which apply toward the BS degree will be included in calculating the GPA for application.
 Courses that do not apply toward the BS degree will not be included in these GPA calculations.

 Staying in the Program